jkosh44/transactional-memory-simulator/docs/PROJECT-REPORT.md

 I've included "Read Conflict" under the the "Non Conflict" section because there really is no such thing as a read-read conflict.
 No conflict detection strategy even checks for read-read conflicts, so the "Read Conflict" workload is essentially exactly the same as the "Read No Conflict" workload.
-I only included it for consistency purposes.
+The one difference is that the empty configuration takes much less time comparatively in the conflict workload.
+This is because the conflict workload transactions each read from every account in the map while the non conflict workloads only read from two accounts in the map.
+Therefore the conflict transactions perform much more work per transactions.

 For the read only transactions it makes sense that there is no difference between lazy and eager data versioning, because there is no data versioning required for read operations.
 For transactions with writes, there is an equal amount